mstgnz/cronjob/README.md

 However, it is strongly recommended that users implement additional control mechanisms on their own systems.

+## Kubernetes Deployment

+The application is designed to run in a Kubernetes environment with high availability and scalability in mind.
+We provide comprehensive Kubernetes configurations and deployment guides in the [k8s](k8s) directory.

+Key deployment features include:
+- High availability with multiple replicas
+- Automatic scaling based on CPU and Memory usage
+- Rolling updates for zero-downtime deployments
+- Health checks and self-healing capabilities
+- SSL/TLS termination with automatic certificate management
+- Centralized configuration management

+For detailed deployment instructions and configuration options, please refer to the [Kubernetes Deployment Guide](k8s/README.md).

 ## Contributing
 This project is open-source, and contributions are welcome.
 Feel free to contribute or provide feedback of any kind.